 Project Name Project Description Fiscal Year Scope of Work Primary Source of Funding PROPOSED FY 25/26 Project Budget ANTICIPATED Spend of Secured External Funding NET Budget for the Authority Develop a wildlands fuel management policy and plan that will define fuel management goals and objectives, identify and prioritize fuel reduction treatments, and describe methods that reduce Complete list of fuels management priorities Fuels Develop a CEQA strategy for implementation of those projects Measure Q 50.000 50.000 Management Plan wildfire risk and achieve natural resource goals across Authority lands.
 Assess, prioritize, permit, seek funding for, and implement fuels Assess potential funding sources Measure Q 50,000 - 50,000 management actions that improve safety and protect ecosystems.
-Implement re-occurring fuels management activities Enhance and restore at-risk breeding pond habitats to protect California red-legged frogs and enhance climate resiliency at Rancho Cañada del Mobilize contractor and implement pond construction activities Demobilize contractor and close-out construction activities Diain Danah Danah Install container plantings and irrigation Outside 530,621 Funding Blair Ranch Pond Habitat Enhancement Install fencing around each pond 106,496 424,125 Lindheement Oro Open Space Preserve.
-Procure monitoring contractor Conduct Year 1 monitoring & reporting Extend Valley Water grant to 2030 to encompass monitoring phase The goal of the Spreckles Wetland Cleanup and Enhancement Project is to enhance habitat within Remove and dispose of debris piles Spreckels Wetland Spreckles Wetland through the removal of trash, debris and invasive plant species; to enhance habitat through modification of the culvert to Conduct monitoring (second half of Year 2) Measure Q 20,000 5,000 15,000 Enhancement Project habitat through modification of the culvert to allow for water to spread out more extensively and increase the size of, and variability in water depth within, the wetland; and to monitor the results of these enhancements on native flora and fauna.
+Implement re-occurring fuels management activities Enhance and restore at-risk breeding pond habitats to protect California red-legged frogs and enhance climate resiliency at Rancho Cañada del Mobilize contractor and implement pond construction activities 106,496 Demobilize contractor and close-out construction activities Outside Funding 530,621 Diain Danah Danah Install container plantings and irrigation Blair Ranch Pond Habitat Enhancement Install fencing around each pond 424,125 Lindheement Oro Open Space Preserve.
+Procure monitoring contractor Conduct Year 1 monitoring & reporting Extend Valley Water grant to 2030 to encompass monitoring phase The goal of the Spreckles Wetland Cleanup and Enhancement Project is to enhance habitat within Remove and dispose of debris piles Spreckels Wetland Enhancement Project Spreckles Wetland through the removal of trash, debris and invasive plant species; to enhance habitat through modification of the culvert to Conduct monitoring (second half of Year 2) Measure Q 20,000 5,000 15,000 allow for water to spread out more extensively and increase the size of, and variability in water depth within, the wetland; and to monitor the results of these enhancements on native flora and fauna.
 Conduct monitoring (first half of Year 3) , -,

-Project Name Project Description Fiscal Year Scope of Work Primary Source of Funding PROPOSED FY 25/26 Project Budget ANTICIPATED Spend of Secured External Funding NET Budget for the Authority Fisher Creek Riparian Habitat Restoration (BEF- funded) Fisher Creek and Palm Ave.
-A fence has been installed around the degraded half-mile section of Fisher Creek to exclude cattle from both sides of the creek.
-This creates a 50-foot wide protected riparian zone on each side of the creek.
-A key cattle crossing location allows access to grazing on both sides of the property.
-In addition to relying on natural recruitment to revegetate the riparian zone, acorn and willow cuttings have been planted along the creek to enhance the vegetation, create live-in and move through habitat along the Continue irrigation of plants section of Fisher Creek to exclude cattle from both sides of the creek.
-This creates a 50-foot wide protected riparian zone on each side of the creek.
-A key cattle crossing location allows access to grazing on both sides of the property.
-In addition to relying on natural recruitment to revegetate the riparian zone, acorn and willow cuttings have been planted along the creek to enhance the vegetation, Continue monitoring plant survivorship Outside 20,000 20,000 Continue maintenance of irrigation infrastructure Funding Funding runoff.
+Project Name Project Description Fiscal Year Scope of Work Primary Source of Funding PROPOSED FY 25/26 Project Budget ANTICIPATED Spend of Secured External Funding NET Budget for the Authority This projected protects and restores a half-mile section of fisher's creek at Palm Ave.
+A fence has Continue irrigation of plants Outside 20,0 Funding Fisher Creek Riparian Habitat A key cattle crossing location allows access to grazing on both sides of the property.
+In addition to relying on natural recruitment to revegetate the riparian zone, acorn and willow cuttings have been planted along the creek to enhance the vegetation, create live-in and move through habitat along the creek, and further protect water quality from runoff.
 The project is in the maintenance, monitoring, and removal of invasive species phase.
-Perform additional plantings as needed to offset mortality Monarch Restoration The Authority, POST, Point Blue, and Go Native, Inc. will partner with the local community to create critical habitat for Western Monarch Butterflies and other pollinators.
-In order to develop a successful project design, this partnership will consult with the Xerces Society, a non-profit that specializes in the conservation of invertebrates and their habitats.
-Further, this partnership and project will compile educational resources and information to create videos for pollinator awareness in Coyote Valley.
-Maintain plants and irrigation infrastructure Measure Q 5,000 - 5,000 Continue monitoring of plant survivorship
+The Authority, POST, Point Blue, and Go Native, Inc. will partner with the local community to Continue monitoring plant survivorship 20,000 20,000 - Restoration (BEF- funded) Continue maintenance of irrigation infrastructure Perform additional plantings as needed to offset mortality Monarch Maintain plants and irrigation infrastructure Measure Q 5,000 - 5,000 Restoration Continue monitoring of plant survivorship